 5 Simple Steps to Improve Your Sales Forecast Accuracy

-The accuracy of your sales forecast impacts everything in your organization, from revenue projections to hiring and production capacity decisions.
+The accuracy of your sales forecast impacts everything in your organization from revenue projections to hiring and production capacity decisions.

 One of the leading causes of missed forecasts is bad data.
 You can’t expect an accurate prediction if your data isn’t accurate to start with.

-3. Compare Models
+4. Compare Forecast Models

 In addition to a sales forecasting model based on a weighted pipeline, check your numbers against both capacity and historical data.

-You can use historical close rates against your current open pipeline to help determine whether your weighted pipeline numbers accurately reflect known trends.
+You can use historical close rates against your current open pipeline to help determine whether your weighted numbers accurately reflect known trends.

-Together, the three models can help you understand where you may have blind spots, and create a more accurate picture of the likely future.
+Together, the three models can help you understand where you may have blind spots and create a more accurate picture of the likely future.

-4. Hold Salespeople Accountable to Their Forecasts
+5. Hold Salespeople Accountable

 Be careful to balance accuracy incentives with incentives that encourage aggressive goals, and don’t penalize salespeople who occasionally exceed their forecast.
 A friendly competition for the most accurate forecast can be a good way to accomplish this.

-Instead of requiring salespeople to record massive amounts of information for the purpose of forecasting, take the time to identify the factors that truly impact the forecast, and make salespeople accountable only for those factors.
+An overly complicated forecasting system will discourage compliance.
+Instead of requiring salespeople to record massive amounts of information for the purpose of forecasting, take the time to identify the factors that truly impact the forecast.

+Accurate forecasting can be challenging, but, with these steps, it’s not impossible.
 Once your data is clean and your forecasting process is clear, your sales organization will be better equipped to provide the rest of the company with the critical numbers they need to operate profitably.

 Written By